What is Carer’s Allowance?

 You may also be eligible if your loved one gets Constant Attendance Allowance (CAA).

-The ‘overlapping benefits’ rule means that, although you may qualify for two or more earnings-replacements benefits, you can’t receive more than one benefit at the same time.
+The ‘overlapping benefits’ rule means that, although you may qualify for two or more earnings-replacements benefits, you normally can’t receive the full amount for more than one benefit at the same time.

-You can’t usually get Carer’s Allowance if you receive one or more of the following benefits:
+You may not be able to get Carer’s Allowance if you receive one or more of the following benefits:

 - Contributory Employment and Support Allowance